edwinm/memoize-cache-decorator/README.md

 This is an easy, clean and reliable way to prevent unnecessary resource intensive tasks and improve the performance of your code.

-Examples of resource intensive tasks are: heavy calculations, network requests, file system operations and database operations.
+Examples of resource intensive tasks that can be cached are: heavy calculations, network requests, file system operations and database operations.

 With support for: